-Dr. Dobre serves as the Editor-in-Chief of the IEEE Communications Letters, as well as an Editor of the IEEE Communications Surveys and Tutorials and IEEE Systems.
-She was an Editor and a Senior Editor of the IEEE Communications Letters, an Editor of the IEEE Transactions on Wireless Communications and a Guest Editor of other prestigious journals.
-She served as General Chair, Tutorial Chair, and Technical Program Committee Co-Chair at numerous conferences.
-She is the Chair of the IEEE ComSoc Signal Processing and Communications Electronics Technical Committee, as well as a Member-at-Large of the Administrative Committee of the IEEE Instrumentation and Measurement Society.
+Dr. Dobre serves as the Editor-in-Chief of the IEEE Communications Letters, and was an Editor of other prestigious journals.
+She has served as General Chair, Tutorial Co-Chair, and Technical Co-Chair at numerous conferences.
 Dr. Dobre is a Fellow of the Engineering Institute of Canada.